CHAFAH/JavaApp/README.md

 ## Accessing the Application in the Browser

-Once the application is running, open your web browser and go to:
+Once the application is running, open your web browser and go to:  http://<your_server_ip>:5000

+Replace `<your_server_ip>` with the public IP address or domain name of your Ubuntu server.
+This will display the web application, welcoming users to the DevOps Masters Program Class of 2024A and showcasing the management team.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or create a pull request.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.